Barry-Greaves/machine-learning/README.md

 This is the website for Machine Learning, an online electronic music academeny based in Dublin, Ireland.

-From their Dublin studio they have created an extensive library of production tutorials and courses which range from focused workshops on specific pieces of hardware to general topics like mixing and mastering in Ableton Live.
+The company has created a library of production tutorials and courses which range from focused workshops on specific pieces of hardware to general topics like mixing and mastering in Ableton Live.
 Their courses are structured to maximize your development of theortical knowledge, technical skills and creative abilities in a short space of time.

 The goal of this project was to build a creative & striking website which helps to create an indentity for the company as well as one which is easy to navigate, properly structured and responsive.